ivancompanyavi/scrapy-class/README.md

-# scrapy-class

-Practical web crawling with Scrapy
+# Practical web crawling with Scrapy

 This project contains a set of examples of how to extract data with Scrapy.
 In this case, this project has three examples:
 * Meneame.net